 Well, wait, you can watch the movies later after you have finished reading the article.

-Because now it’s time to see are there any other big players in the field and how do they plan to establish themselves.
+Because now it’s time to see if are there any other big players in the field and how they plan to establish themselves.

 Big Players Who Are A Part Of The Metaverse:

-With Mark Zuckerberg investing billions of dollars in his dream project and planning to move his enterprise “Meta” fully to the virtual world.
+With Mark Zuckerberg invested billions of dollars in his dream project and planned to move his enterprise “Meta” fully to the virtual world.
 Other big players like Microsoft, Sony, and Nvidia have plans to do the same.

 This is only understandable for organizations to invest in the concept because as per the industry report, it is expected to reach an expected value of 2.5 trillion by 2030.